hexresearch/hschain/README.md

 nix-shell
 ```

-You can use `cabal build` inside opened shell.
+After that you can use normal cabal workflow.
+Namely: `cabal new-build all` to build all packages, `cabal new-test all` to build and run tests

 To install needed programs just use: